-- 72%of businesses agree that recognition impacts engagement positively.
+- 72% of businesses agree that recognition impacts engagement positively.
 (Harvard Business Review)

 Setting an Employee Recognition Budget

 Setting an employee recognition budget can be a bit of an art as well as a science.
-It may take some trial and error to figure out which budget structure works best for your organization.
+It may take some trial and error to figure out which budget structure works best for your organisation.

 But many companies already have some kind of budget in place for company lunches, parties, and other events.
 This can be a great place to start.

-What to Include in Your Recognition Budget
+What to Include in Your Budget

 Keep in mind that a hefty budget isn't the most important aspect of an effective employee recognition program.
 It's more important that your program be holistic, genuine, and is built into the culture of your company.

 Here are a few aspects of employee recognition to consider when building you budget: